Chad Bradford: Chicago White Sox

 The Chicago White Sox selected Bradford in the 34th round (957th overall) of the 1994 MLB draft, but he elected to stay in college through 1996.
 The White Sox—the only major league team that had even scouted him—re-drafted him in the 13th round (377th overall) of the 1996 MLB draft.
 He made his MLB debut on August 1, 1998 at the age of 23.
 In 29 games, Bradford was 2–1 with a 3.23 ERA and 11 strikeouts in 30.2 innings.

 In 1999, Bradford made only three appearances in the majors while spending most of the season with the Triple-A Charlotte Knights.
 He was successful as a September call-up in 2000, going 1–0 with a 1.98 ERA in 12 relief appearances.
 He also pitched one game in the American League Division Series against the Seattle Mariners, pitching 0 2/3 scoreless innings as the White Sox lost the series.

 Oakland Athletics

 On December 7, 2000, the White Sox traded Bradford to the Oakland Athletics for catcher Miguel Olivo.
 From 2001 to 2004, Bradford was a specialty reliever for the Athletics, having success against right-handed hitters.
+Bradford was a part of the A's 20 consecutive game winning streak in 2002.
 His ERA stayed around 3.00 for his career until 2004, when mounting back pain forced him on to the disabled list.